Delta County Airport: Facilities and aircraft

-For the 12-month period ending December 31, 2021, the airport had 38,986 aircraft operations, an average of 107 per day: 77% general aviation, 19% air taxi, 3% scheduled commercial and less than 1% military.
-For the same period, there were 33 aircraft based at this airport: 31 single-engine, 1 multi-engine and 1 ultra-light.
+For the 12-month period ending December 31, 2022, the airport had 26,360 aircraft operations, an average of 72 per day: 68% general aviation, 27% air taxi, 5% scheduled commercial, and less than 1% military.
+In November 2023, there was 1 aircraft based at this airport: 1 ultra-light.

-The airport operates an FBO for general aviation use offering fuel, general maintenance, aircraft parking, courtesy and rental cars, a crew lounge, and more.
+The airport operates a fixed-base operator for general aviation use offering fuel, general maintenance, aircraft parking, courtesy and rental cars, and a crew lounge.

-A Republic F-84F is on display at the entrance.
+A Republic F-84F is on display at the airport's entrance.